siarheidudko/hulk/README.md

   - url

 - Customize
-  - you_link - link to you server, formated "https://test.com/"
+  - set_you_link - link to you server, formated "https://test.com/"
-  - this_data - data to request (not use for GET request)
+  - set_this_data - data to request (not use for GET request)
-  - this_method - type request (GET, POST and others)
+  - set_this_method - type request (GET, POST and others)
-  - req_total - number of requests for attack
+  - set_req_total - number of requests for attack
-  - req_in_min - limit download of requests per minute
+  - set_req_in_min - limit download of requests per minute

 ## RU